St. Clair's defeat: Campaign

-Washington was adamant for St. Clair to move north in the summer months, but various logistics and supply problems greatly slowed his preparations in Fort Washington (now Cincinnati, Ohio).
-The new recruits were poorly trained and undisciplined, the food supplies were substandard, and the horses were not only low in number, but also of poor quality.
-The expedition thus failed to set out until October 1791.
+Washington was adamant for St. Clair to move north in the summer months, but various logistics and supply problems greatly slowed his preparations at Fort Washington (now Cincinnati, Ohio).
+The recruits had to be rushed through training, the food supplies were substandard, poor hygiene and disease were rampant, and the horses were low in number and of poor quality.
+The expedition thus did not set out until October 1791.
 Building supply posts as it advanced, the Army's objective was Kekionga, the capital of the Miami tribe.

 The Army under St. Clair included 600 regulars, 800 six-month conscripts, and 600 militia at its peak, a total of around 2,000 men.
-Desertion took its toll, and when the force finally got underway, it had dwindled to around 1,486 total men and some 200–250 camp followers (wives, children, laundresses, and prostitutes).
-Going was slow, and discipline problems were severe; St. Clair, suffering from gout, had difficulty maintaining order, especially among the militia and the new levies.
-The force was constantly shadowed by Indians, and skirmishes occasionally erupted.
+Desertion took its toll; when the force finally got underway, it had dwindled to around 1,486 total men and some 200–250 camp followers (wives, children, laundresses, and prostitutes).
+Insubordination was constant; St. Clair, suffering from gout that made riding a horse difficult, struggled to keep order.
+Indians constantly shadowed the force, and skirmishes occasionally erupted.
 By 2 November, through further desertion and illness, St. Clair's force had been whittled down to around 1,120, including the camp followers.
-While St. Clair's Army continued to lose soldiers, the Western Confederacy quickly added numbers.
-Buckongahelas led his 480 men to join the 700 warriors of Little Turtle and Blue Jacket, bringing the war party to more than one thousand warriors, including many Potawatomis from eastern Michigan.
+Meanwhile, the Western Confederacy increased its strength.
+Buckongahelas led his 480 men to join the 700 warriors under Little Turtle and Blue Jacket, bringing the war party to more than 1,000 men, including many Potawatomis from eastern Michigan.

-St. Clair had 52 officers and 868 enlisted and militia present for duty on 3 November.
-That day, the combined force camped on an elevated meadow, with the First Infantry and volunteers encamped on the opposite side of the Wabash River from the Kentucky militia camp, making it difficult to assist one another.
+St. Clair had only 52 officers and 868 enlisted and militia present on 3 November.
+That day, the combined force camped on an elevated meadow, with the First Infantry and volunteers encamped on the opposite side of the Wabash River from the Kentucky militia's camp, a decision that made it near-impossible for the Americans to reinforce one another quickly.
 No defensive works were constructed, even though natives had been seen in the forest.
-Butler sent a small detachment of soldiers under Captain Jacob Slough to capture some warriors who had harassed the camp.
-The detachment fired on a small party of Native Americans but soon realized they were outnumbered.
-They returned to the camp and reported that they believed an attack was imminent, but Butler did not send this report to St. Clair or increase the camp's defenses.
+Butler sent a small detachment of soldiers under Captain Jacob Slough to drive off natives harassing the perimeter of his camp.
+The detachment engaged what they assumed to be a small party, but soon realized they were outnumbered.
+They retreated to camp and warned of what they believed to be an impending attack, but Butler did not send this report to St. Clair or build up the camp's defenses.

 Battle

 On the evening of 3 November, St. Clair's force established a camp on a high hill near the present-day location of Fort Recovery, Ohio, near the headwaters of the Wabash River.
-A native force consisting of around 1,000 warriors, led by Little Turtle and Blue Jacket, established a large crescent surrounding the camp.
-They waited in the woods until dawn, when the men stacked their weapons and paraded to their morning meals.
-Adjutant General Winthrop Sargent had just reprimanded the militia for failing to conduct reconnaissance patrols, when the natives struck, surprising the Americans and overrunning their ground.
+The natives, led by Little Turtle and Blue Jacket, formed a large crescent surrounding the camp.
+They waited in the woods until dawn, when the Americans, distracted by preparations for breakfast, were largely unarmed.
+Adjutant General Winthrop Sargent had just reprimanded the militia for failing to conduct reconnaissance patrols when the natives struck, surprising the Americans and overrunning their ground.